martenframework/marten/docs/docs/schemas/validations.md

 As mentioned previously, fields can contribute validation rules to your schemas.
 These validation rules can be inherited:

-* from the field type itself: some field will validate that values are of a specific type (for example a `uuid` field will not validate values that don't correspond to valid UUIDs)
+* from the field type itself: some fields will validate that values are of a specific type (for example a `uuid` field will not validate values that don't correspond to valid UUIDs)
 * from the field options you define (for example fields using `required: true` will result in errors if the field is missing from the validated data)

-Please refer to the [fields reference](./reference/fields) in order to learn more about the supported field types and their associated options.
+Please refer to the [fields reference](./reference/fields) to learn more about the supported field types and their associated options.

 ## Custom validation rules

 Custom validation rules can be defined through the use of the `#validate` macro.
 This macro lets you configure the name of a validation method that should be called when a schema instance is validated.
-Inside this method you can implement any validation logic that you might require and add errors to the schema instance if the data is invalid.
+Inside this method, you can implement any validation logic that you might require and add errors to the schema instance if the data is invalid.

 For example: